Complete Guide to Malaysian Brands 2026

 - Disclosure document required before signing

-- 10-day cooling-off period for franchisees
+- 7-working-day cooling-off period for franchisees

 - Dispute resolution mechanisms